| Title: | Chernoff Faces for 'ggplot2' |

 size

-The following aesthetics are unique to geom_chernoff
+The following aesthetics are unique to geom_chernoff:

 smile